how to monetize a blog in 2023

 Just as with digital products, the key to success with physical products is to find an engaged audience and offer them a product to solve one of their most pressing problems.

+For example, let’s say you start a blog about saving the environment and living a more sustainable lifestyle.
 One of your content topics could be how to create healthier drinking water.
 You could then monetize this by selling a range of toxin-free reusable water bottles from your blog.

 You can use a wide range of monetization methods to achieve that, including ads, affiliates, referral partnerships, and digital products.